TheNamec/fsuae-amiga-themes/README.md

 ### [5.2.1] THIRD-PARTY ASSETS
 ******************************

-This product does not contain any third-party asset or derivated code.
+This product does not contain any third-party asset or derived code.

 ### [5.2.2] TRADEMARKS AND LOGOS
 ********************************